ayhem18/UrlShortener/backend_refactored/documentation/authEndpoints.md

 }
 ```

 ## Implementation
+Take a look at the token endpoints for completeness.

 1. check if the user already exists.
 The user must be authenticated
 2. the user must be a member of the company whose Id is passed in the request body.